 - Tell me about the Minnesota Bison Conservation Herd.

-A bison herd with high quality genetics managed for the public good is being expanded through a 2012 formal interagency agreement between the Minnesota Department of Natural Resources and Minnesota Zoo.
+This is a bison herd with high quality genetics managed for the public good through a 2012 formal agreement between the Minnesota Department of Natural Resources and Minnesota Zoo.
 The Minnesota Zoo will manage genetic data about the herd, provide technical assistance regarding bison management, and host several bison onsite at the zoo as part of Minnesota's greater conservation herd.

-The partners are working cooperatively to preserve American plains bison with healthy genetics and conserve other prairie wildlife species native to Minnesota.
-This is the first herd being managed for conservation in Minnesota.
+These partners are working cooperatively to preserve American plains bison with healthy genetics and conserve other prairie wildlife species native to Minnesota.

 Currently the herd has approximately 130 bison at three different sites Blue Mounds State Park, Minneopa State Park and the Minnesota Zoo.
 Eventually the herd will grow to a 500-animal population occupying several locations.
 Genetic testing of the herd from 2011-2014 found them largely free of any genetic material that would have come from cross-breeding with cattle.
 This makes them rare among modern bison.